The participants for the 2021 scheme have now been selected.

 What we expect from each Fellow, if they are selected, is the following:

 - A commitment to see the program through, presently the scheme is expected to run for 6-8 months, the total time commitment is likely to be no more than 22 hours over those 8 months.
 This is assuming deep-dive learning of 8 hours, two events attendance leading to 12 hours of participation, and a “graduation” event for 2 hours.

 - A willingness to provide periodic feedback on their involvement to measure the scheme’s success and impact (during scheme implementation)

 - A willingness to provide feedback after the scheme’s conclusion, to help improve future schemes.

 - A willingness to contribute towards content developed about the 2021 scheme.

-- A willingness to be part of media content summarising the scheme and advertising next year’s scheme.
+- A willingness to be part of media content summarising the scheme in support of future schemes.